farfromguam/nice-things/readme.md

 1) save the file on your system usr/local/bin

+2) change the mode of the file to executable
+"chmod +x /usr/local/bin/nice_things.rb"

-2) Edit your local crontab with the comand
+3) Edit your local crontab with the comand
 "crontab -e"

-3) Add one of these crontab entries
+4) Add one of these crontab entries

 Execute Every 5 minutes:
 */5 * * * * /usr/local/bin/nice_things.rb